rakeshksharma/codeigniter-payvector/README.md

 step to implement:-

 1. download packege.
-2. add libraries files to your site application/libraries/
+2. add libraries files and Thepaymentgateway dir  to your site application/libraries/ so your structure will be:- application/libraries/payvector.php application/libraries/ThePaymentGateway/PaymentSystem.php application/libraries/ThePaymentGateway/Common.php application/libraries/ThePaymentGateway/ISOCountries.php application/libraries/ThePaymentGateway/SOAP.php
 3. add below code to your controller where you want to send payment. you can use this function code in any your file where you want to add code. send your card from functions varible function stand for sending required values to payvector and getting response.